urunrefined/xnp2/readme.txt

 TODO:
-* The brightness/contrast is completely off in comparison against the GTK version, which is much brighter.
-Not sure why this is the case...
 * Create a new config file.
 The old one has a thousand options - most should be discarded.
 Valid options IMHO are: viewport-mode, cpu type, memory, attached FDDs/HDDs, MIDI modules / attached sound modules.